Apple cuts its App Store commission fee from 30% to 15% for small developers

 Apple also noted that if a developer qualifies for the App Store Small Business Program and subsequently goes on to make more than $1 million the following year, the old 30% commission fee will apply for the remainder of that year (not what came before).
 If in the following year the developer then makes $1 million or less again, they can reapply for the App Store Small Business Program.
 Apple’s halving of its commission fees for small developers will be seen as a huge olive branch to its development community—and could go a long way in assuaging some lawmaker’s concerns that the company has too much power with its App Store platform.

 Announcing the upcoming fee reduction, Apple CEO Tim Cook said, “Small businesses are the backbone of our global economy and the beating heart of innovation and opportunity in communities around the world.
 We’re launching this program to help small business owners write the next chapter of creativity and prosperity on the App Store, and to build the kind of quality apps our customers love.
 The App Store has been an engine of economic growth like none other, creating millions of new jobs and a pathway to entrepreneurship accessible to anyone with a great idea.
-Our new program carries that progress forward — helping developers fund their small businesses, take risks on new ideas, expand their teams, and continue to make apps that enrich people’s lives.”
+Our new program carries that progress forward—helping developers fund their small businesses, take risks on new ideas, expand their teams, and continue to make apps that enrich people’s lives.”